Can the Low Redshift Lyman Alpha Forest Constrain AGN Feedback Models?: Fixing the nuisance parameter

 Given that the mass fraction in the diffuse \lya~phase is quite different in the Illustris and IllustrisTNG simulations, we expect the $\Gamma_{\rm HI}$ values to be different in order to match the ${\rm dN/dz}$.
-This is a result of the fact that most of the summary statistics of the \lya~forest are related to the mean effective \lya~optical depth $\tau$ which can be approximated as,
+This is a result of the fact that most of the summary statistics of the \lya~forest (e.g. mean flux, CDD or $\rm dN/dz$) are related to the mean effective \lya~optical depth $\tau$ which can be approximated as,

 following the fluctuating Gunn-Peterson approximation \citep{Weinberg97} where ${\rm f_{Ly\alpha}}$ is the fraction of mass in the diffuse \lya~phase (see Fig.~\ref{fig.T-Delta}).
 As expected from Eq.~\ref{eq.fgpa}, the required $\Gamma_{\rm HI}$ for Illustris is smaller than IllustrisTNG because of the lower ${\rm f_{Ly\alpha}}$.
 The expected ratio of $\Gamma_{\rm HI}$ values of IllustrisTNG relative to Illustris (using Eq.~\ref{eq.fgpa}) is a factor of $2.52$ when we demand that the mean optical depths of both simulations should be the same and use the ${\rm f_{Ly\alpha}}$ and cosmological parameters from table~\ref{tab.cosmo} and \ref{tab.gas_phases}.
 Note that most of the difference arises from the ${\rm f_{Ly\alpha}^2}$ factor.
 The ratio of $2.49$ that we obtained by by ${\rm dN/dz}$ matching is in excellent agreement with the expectation from this scaling argument based on the fluctuating Gunn-Peterson approximation.